VashJuan/LovyanGFX_font_display/README.md

 ## Description

-This Arduino project demonstrates the different fonts available in LovyanGFX by displaying them on an M5Dial device.
+This Arduino project demonstrates the access to over 100 different font variants across 12 families available in LovyanGFX by displaying them on an M5Dial device.
 Users can rotate the encoder to cycle through different font families and fonts, with sample text displayed in each selected font.

 ## Features